Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ### The Python Repl

-You can enter `python3` in the terminal to enter a Read-Eval-Print-Loop environment.
+You can enter `python` in the terminal to enter a Read-Eval-Print-Loop environment.
 This lets you enter individual lines of Python 3 code and see it immediately evaluated.

 # TODO re-record this video